El-Daro/valve-source-tools/docs/examples/advanced.md

 This tool generates new `visgroups` for entities that were added from `.lmp`, edited from `.lmp` and added, removed or modified from Stripper's `.cfg`.

-- Pass `-Demo` parameter to the `Map-Merger` function to simulate removal of the entities.
+- Pass `-Demo` parameter to the `Merge-Map` function to simulate removal of the entities.
 Entities that were supposed to be removed by Stripper's `filter:` directive will instead be placed in their own hidden `visgroup`.

 > [!WARNING]
 > *This only affects entity's visibility in Hammer.
 Entities themselves will still remain in the map.*